 Cons

-Despite its allure, the dry season does come with its own set of challenges.
+Despite its allure, this season does come with its own set of challenges.
 The most noticeable is the surge in tourist crowds, particularly from America and Europe.
 As these regions are experiencing winter, many people escape the cold and flock to Costa Rica’s sunny shores during the peak season, which coincides with spring break.
-This could result in swift booking of accommodations, underscoring the need for early trip planning.
+This could result in swift booking of accommodations, underscoring the need for early trip planning

-Moreover, the popularity of the dry season among tourists leads to generally higher costs for travelers.
+Moreover, the popularity of visiting during these months among tourists leads to generally higher costs for travelers.
 Also, due to the lack of rainfall, the surroundings can become brown and less lush, and certain wildlife species may be harder to spot as they move away from usual tourist paths in search of water sources.

 Top Activities and Attractions in the Dry Season

-The dry season is the perfect time to indulge in Costa Rica’s myriad of activities and attractions.
+The dry months are the perfect time to indulge in Costa Rica’s myriad of activities and attractions.
 Here are some options for you to enjoy:

 Beaches and Coastal Adventures